C.C.R.P.A. Meeting held 3/07/12, Delegates voted unanimously to introduce the ruling that if flyers do not vaccinate

 (E) Rubber ring to be wholly and solely in buckets of thimbless clocks.

 (F) All clocks must be started and checked by master timer.
-Master timers to be set to by ringing 1194.
+Master timers to be set by exact time from Satellites on phone.

 (G) Association to allot basketing and clocking stations to best advantages of Clubs.

 (H) Association shall not be responsible for Club or individual property during progress of Association races.